auerlab/fasda/README.md

 is robust we will move onto computing P-values, exploring more sophisticated coverage algorithms, and adding other features.

-The sample output below is from Mus musculus data (GRCm39) and three hisat2 BAM files with 68, 89, and 76 million reads.
+The sample output below is from Mus musculus annotations (GRCm39) and 3 hisat2 BAM files with 68, 89, and 76 million reads, representing three time points during development.
 This 3-condition differential analysis runs in 6 minutes on a Core i5 2.9GHz (ThinkCenter M92p-tiny) and uses less than 2 megabytes (yes, megabytes - not gigabytes) of RAM.
-The DA for just conditions 1 and 2 runs in 4.5 minutes.
+The analysis for just conditions 1 and 2 runs in 4.5 minutes.

 ```
 diffanal mouse-sorted.gff3 time1.bam time2.bam time3.bam